 It should be remembered that LED typically has a higher colour temperature than HID.
 The lamps are more efficient & light is much more directional, resulting in less stray (wasted) light & illumination more accurately directed to the area where it is really required.

 Yes.
-The Spica & KL ranges have isolated electronics.
+The KL range has isolated electronics.
 Also the Scorpius N4410 has electronics that are isolated from the lamp casing.

 Yes.
 As long as the lamp in question has more than one LED chip.
 The light output will of course be reduced.

 Energy efficient low power consumption (- 85% compared to other light sources).